-The actuarial valuation report prepared by GRS includes both traditional actuarial measurements, as well as additional risk measurements that are shown on pages 14 to 18 of the draft June 30, 2022 Actuarial Valuation report.
+The actuarial valuation report prepared by GRS includes both traditional actuarial measurements, as well as additional risk measurements that are shown on pages 13 to 17 of the draft June 30, 2023 Actuarial Valuation report.
 Given the unique and substantial funding challenges faced by the Illinois pension systems, this additional information is quite important and supplements the information we present here on funding adequacy to better inform the legislature and other stakeholders about the adequacy of the System's funding.

 The first funding adequacy measure is the historical trend of the System's funded ratio for the past ten years.
 Funded ratio for this purpose is defined as the ratio of the Market Value of Assets to the Actuarial Liability.
-The chart below shows JRS' funded ratio since 2013 has gone from 29.8% funded to 43.3% funded in 2022, an increase in funded ratio of 13.5%.
+The chart below shows JRS' funded ratio since 2014 has gone from 34.8% funded to 43.6% funded in 2023, an increase in funded ratio of 8.8%.
 In addition to showing the funded ratio, this chart also shows the breakdown of the Plan's liabilities by membership status:

-- Active liability the liability (attributable to service already performed) for future payments to members who are currently working in the System, - Deferred Vested liability the liability for future payments to members who are no longer working in the System, and - In-Pay liability the liability for future payments to retirees and beneficiaries who are currently receiving benefits.
+- Active liability the liability (attributable to service already performed) for future payments to members who are currently working in the System, - Deferred Vested liability the liability for future payments to members who are no longer working in the System but due a benefit, and - In-Pay liability the liability for future payments to retirees and beneficiaries who are currently receiving benefits.

-This breakdown shows that today plan assets only cover about 62% of the liabilities for just those members currently in pay status.
+This breakdown shows that today plan assets only cover about 55% of the liabilities for just those members currently in pay status.

-As shown in the chart below, JRS' unfunded actuarial liability (UAL) has grown from about \$1.42 billion in 2012 to \$1.65 billion in 2022, an increase of about \$226 million.
+As shown in the chart below, JRS' unfunded actuarial liability (UAL) has grown from about \$1.55 billion in 2013 to \$1.68 billion in 2023, an increase of about \$137 million.
 In order to understand how to reverse this trend, it is important to understand the sources contributing to it.

-The changes to the UAL from June 30, 2012 to June 30, 2022 can be separated into the following components:
+The changes to the UAL from June 30, 2013 to June 30, 2023 can be separated into the following components:

 - Contribution Deficiencies Contributions that are less than the tread water contribution causes the UAL to increase.
 The tread water contribution consists of two components: the normal cost, which is the cost of benefits earned in a given year, and the interest on the unfunded actuarial liability.
 This sum is referred to as the tread water contribution because it is the contribution necessary so that the UAL will remain constant, or "tread water" (absent experience gains or losses).
-The difference between actual contributions and the tread water contributions increased the UAL by \$126.1 million over this period. - Assumption Changes Changes to actuarial assumptions over this period increased the UAL by \$136.0 million.
-A positive aspect of the UAL increases due to assumption changes is that they will result in liability measurements that more accurately reflect future expectations. - Plan Changes Modifications to the design of the Plan had a negligible impact over this period as most of the changes only affected future benefits.
+For each year from 2014-2020, contributions were below tread water which increased the UAL by \$94.0 million.
+However, since 2021 contributions have been above tread water which decreased the UAL by \$35.1 million.
+The difference between actual contributions and the tread water contributions increased the UAL by \$58.9 million over this period. - Assumption Changes Changes to actuarial assumptions over this period increased the UAL by \$73.1 million.
+A positive aspect of the UAL increases due to assumption changes is that they will result in liability measurements that more accurately reflect future expectations.

-- Liability (Gain) or Loss The changes in the UAL due to liability experience (i.e., mortality, terminations, salary increases, etc.) and increased the UAL by \$53.1 million over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss The net investment gain or loss due to assets earning more or less than assumed decreased the UAL over this period by \$89.9 million.
+- Plan Changes Modifications to the design of the Plan had a negligible impact over this period as most of the changes only affected future benefits. - Liability (Gain) or Loss The changes in the UAL due to liability experience (i.e., mortality, terminations, salary increases, etc.) and increased the UAL by \$111.7 million over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss The net investment gain or loss due to assets earning more or less than assumed decreased the UAL over this period by \$105.9 million.